Valles Caldera: Las Conchas Fire

-Geology and science
+Geoscience

 The circular topographic rim of the caldera measures 13.7 mi in diameter.
 The caldera and surrounding volcanic structures are one of the most thoroughly studied caldera complexes in the United States.
-Research studies have concerned the fundamental processes of magmatism, hydrothermal systems, and ore deposition.
-Nearly 40 deep cores have been examined, resulting in extensive subsurface data.
+Research studies have focused on the fundamental processes of magmatism, hydrothermal systems, ore deposition, and glassy rhyolites.
+Nearly 40 deep cores have been examined, resulting in extensive subsurface data and geothermal information.

 Valles Caldera is the younger of two calderas known at this location, having collapsed over and buried the older Toledo Caldera, which in turn may have collapsed over yet older calderas.
 The associated Cerros del Rio volcanic field, which forms the eastern Pajarito Plateau and the Caja del Rio, is older than the Toledo Caldera.
 The Toledo and Valles Calderas formed during eruptions 1.61 million and 1.25 million years ago, respectively.
 The caldera-forming Toledo eruption emplaced the Otowi member of the Bandelier Tuff 1.61 million years ago, which can be seen along canyon walls west of Valles Caldera, including San Diego Canyon.
 The younger Tshirege Member of the Bandelier Tuff was formed during the Valles Caldera eruption 1.23 million years ago.
 The now eroded and exposed orange-tan, light-colored Bandelier Tuff from these events creates the stunning mesas of the Pajarito Plateau.

-Valles Caldera is the type locality for a resurgent dome caldera, the formation of which was first developed by C.S.
+Caldera is the type locality for a resurgent dome caldera, the formation of which was first developed by C.S.
 Ross, R.L.
 Smith, and R.A.
 Bailey during field work at Valles in the 1960s.
+This type locality and associated studies have been used to studied other resurgent domes around the world, including Yellowstone Caldera.
 After the initial caldera-forming eruption at Valles, the Redondo Peak resurgent dome was uplifted beginning around 1.2 million years ago.
-Eruption of moat rhyolitic lava domes occurred from approximately 1.16 million years ago at Cerro del Medio to 0.07 million years ago at Banco Bonito, along a structural ring fracture zone.
+Minor eruptions of moat rhyolitic flows occurred from approximately 1.16 million years ago at Cerro del Medio to 0.07 million years ago at Banco Bonito, along a structural ring fracture zone.
 The El Cajete Pumice and Battleship Rock Ignimbrite were emplaced in a single eruptive event 74,200 ± 1,100 years ago, followed by the eruption of the Banco Bonito obsidian flow during the youngest eruption of Valles Caldera, at 68,900 ± 1,000 years ago.
 The caldera and surrounding area continue to be shaped by ongoing volcanic activity.
 Seismic investigations show that a low-velocity zone lies beneath the caldera, suggesting the presence of partial melt within a remaining magma chamber at between 5 and 15 km depth.
 An active geothermal system with hot springs and fumaroles exists today.
 These calderas and associated volcanic structures lie within the Jemez Volcanic Field.
 This volcanic field lies at the intersection of the Rio Grande Rift, which runs north–south through New Mexico, and the Jemez Lineament, which extends from southeastern Arizona northeast to western Oklahoma.
 The volcanic activity here is related to the tectonic movements of this intersection.